tlee10333/NashEquilibrium/reports/final_report.md

 ### Methodology

 In the PDG, there are two strategies an agent could choose: Cooperator or Defector.
 For the PDG, there are four defined parameters that influence agent-based behavior: T (temptation to defect) for defecting a cooperator, R (reward for mutual cooperation) for cooperating with a cooperator, P (punishment for mutual defection) for defecting a defector, and S (sucker’s payoff) for cooperating with a defector.
-The parameters follow these rules T > R > P ≥ S and 2R > T + S so that mututal cooperation is the best outcome from the prospective of the two person group.
+The parameters follow these rules T > R > P ≥ S and 2R > T + S so that mutual cooperation is the best outcome from the prospective of the two person group.

 Furthermore, the agents can then adjust their strategies simultaneously according to a certain updating rule of strategy.
 They utilized two different approaches, Nowak & May and Santos & Pachecos.
 [Explain updating rules briefly]